ESPN NFL 2K5: Awards

 ESPN NFL 2K5 won multiple awards for the best sports game of 2004.
-During the Academy of Interactive Arts & Sciences' ninth annual Interactive Achievement Awards (now known as the D.I.C.E.
-Awards), ESPN NFL 2K5 won in the category Sports Simulation Game of the Year.
+During the AIAS' 8th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), ESPN NFL 2K5 won in the category of "Console Sports Simulation Game of the Year".
 At E3 2004, it won the Best Sports Game award from GameSpot, and in IGN's year-end awards, it won Best Sports Game released for the Xbox.
 Upon release, ESPN NFL 2K5 won GameSpot's Xbox Game of the Month and PlayStation 2 Game of the Month awards, and the publication later named it the year's "Best Traditional Sports Game" and "Best Budget Game" across all platforms.
 It was also nominated for Best Sports Game across all video game systems by IGN and the Spike Video Game Awards, losing in both to Madden NFL 2005.
 In the Satellite Awards, given annually by the International Press Academy, it was the only NFL simulation game nominated for Outstanding Sports Game, although NFL Street, a football game that does not simulate NFL gameplay, was also nominated.

-Since its release, numerous websites and publications have ranked ESPN NFL 2K5 as one of the greatest sports video games of all-time, listed as 44th by Bleacher Report in 2011.
+Since its release, numerous websites and publications have ranked ESPN NFL 2K5 as one of the greatest sports video games of all time, listed as 44th by Bleacher Report in 2011.
 In his "Sports Video Game Rankings" compiled for ESPN, Robinson ranked the game 8th, two spots higher than Madden NFL 2005 despite Robinson's preference for Madden in his contemporary review.
-Yardbarker included NFL 2K5 in an unordered list of the 25 best sports games of all-time, noting that, "For a brief moment, there was a true challenger to the Madden hegemony.
+Yardbarker included NFL 2K5 in an unordered list of the 25 best sports games of all time, noting that, "For a brief moment, there was a true challenger to the Madden hegemony.
 ESPN NFL 2K5 had a different look and a slightly different game play, and people loved it."
 Time ranked NFL 2K5 as the 41st greatest video game of all-time regardless of genre, stating, "Sorry, Madden NFL fans, true football gaming fanatics know this is the best gridiron game ever made."